 5:30 pm

-Date, Time, Location: Year Round, Thursdays | 2:30PM until 5:30PM 1401 Camden Ave Salisbury, MD 21801 Details: Looking for a place to get locally grown produce year round?
+Date, Time, Location: Year Round, Tuesdays | 2:30PM until 6:00PM (5:30PM during winter) 1401 Camden Ave Salisbury, MD 21801 Details: Looking for a place to get locally grown produce year round?
 Look no further than Camden Avenue Farmer’s Market!
-The market is held every Thursday afternoon from 2:30PM to 5:30PM in the Avery United Methodist Church parking lot just across from Salisbury
+Just picked veggies, fresh flowers, fresh free-range duck and chicken eggs, organic and pasture-raised meats, fresh milk, butter and yogurt,

 Read more...